Jamil/MIPS-Processor/README.md

 As of now, this processor ONLY works with the specified input/output peripherals, and lacks support for exceptions, interrupts, and essentially anything other than simple instructions.
 I do plan on updating this later on though to extend it (so hopefully it can at least run a semi-functional operating system).

+## Getting Started

+Hook up your DE2 board to a VGA monitor and a PS/2 keyboard.
+You should see rows of '00000000'; these are the hex instructions which are currently loaded into memory (no-op).

+Type in the hex instructions you want to execute, one per line (hit enter to move to the next line), and then press "s" to execute (if SW[9] is on, it steps through each instruction).
+You can load some programs using a MIF file too, to avoid typing all that in.
+There are also several debugging modes you can activate with the DE2 switches and view with the LEDR lights (such as the ALU opcodes).
+You can see these in the MainCPUController module.

 ## Instruction Set Reference
 ```
 ADD	ARITHMETIC ADDITION